seriouslysean/geopulse/README.md

 1. Hit the landing page
 1. Geolocation is approximated based on IP address
-1. Start loading content with latitude + longitude.
-Show loading animation until ready
+1. Start loading content with latitude + longitude and show loading animation until ready
    * Map ([Google Maps](https://developers.google.com/maps/))
      * Visual of your approximate current location
    * Weather ([Weather Underground](https://www.wunderground.com/weather/api/))
      * Current weather based on latitude + longitude
    * Photos ([Instagram](https://www.instagram.com/developer/))
      * Up to 6 photos posted within 5km of latitude + longitude
      * Note: This will only work with Instagram accounts added to the sandbox application.
-If you build locally and add your own Instagram API Keys it will work just fine.
+If you build locally and add your own Instagram API Keys it will work.
    * Chatter ([Twitter](https://developer.twitter.com/))
      * Up to 4 tweets posted within 5km of latitude + longitude
    * Videos ([YouTube](https://developers.google.com/youtube/))